pathminder/pathminder.github.io/_classes/inquisitor-sanctified-slayer.md

       18: "+9"
       20: "+10"
     text: Inquisitors are skilled at sensing deception and intimidating their foes.
 An inquisitor receives a morale bonus on all Intimidate and Sense Motive checks equal to 1/2 her inquisitor level (minimum +1).

+  - name: studied target
+    type: Ex
+    levels: [1, 5, 7, 10, 15, 20]
+    levels_text:
+      1: "+1"
+      5: "+2"
+      7: move or swift action
+      10: "+3"
+      15: "+4"
+      20: "+5"
+    text: |
+      A sanctified slayer can study an opponent he can see as a move action.
+The sanctified slayer then gains a +1 bonus on Bluff, Knowledge, Perception, Sense Motive, and Survival checks attempted against that opponent, and a +1 bonus on weapon attack and damage rolls against it.
+The DCs of sanctified slayer class abilities against that opponent increase by 1.
+A sanctified slayer can only maintain these bonuses against one opponent at a time; these bonuses remain in effect until either the opponent is dead or the sanctified slayer studies a new target.

+      If a sanctified slayer deals sneak attack damage to a target, he can study that target as an immediate action, allowing him to apply his studied target bonuses against that target (including to the normal weapon damage roll).

+      At 5th, 10th, 15th, and 20th levels, the bonuses on weapon attack rolls, damage rolls, and skill checks and to sanctified slayer DCs against a studied target increase by 1.
+In addition, at each such interval, the sanctified slayer is able to maintain these bonuses against an additional studied target at the same time.
+The sanctified slayer may discard this connection to a studied target as a free action, allowing him to study another target in its place.

+      At 7th level, a sanctified slayer can study an opponent as a move or swift action

   - name: cunning initiative
     type: Ex